 5. You will get distracted almost immediately.
 That’s what our mind does.
 Treat that distraction in the same way — it happens, no need for frustration, come back to take the next breath.

 6. Continue in this way for a few breaths or until your timer goes off.

 Alternatively, in any moment, you can reset your perspective.
 For a few breaths, remind yourself: “Right now, amid this stress, may I remain solid, grounded, and kind to myself.”
 That becomes easier over time, especially when combined with regular meditation practice.

 Mark Bertin, M.D., is a developmental pediatrician in Pleasantville, New York, and author of How Children Thrive and Mindful Parenting for ADHD.
 He is an assistant professor of pediatrics at New York Medical College, and on the faculty of the Windward Teacher Training Institute.
-He is a member of ADDitude’s ADHD Specialist Panel.
+He is a member of ADDitude’s ADHD Medical Review Panel.